LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

   attributed to the Block by Crappy.
 It can be read at any time.
 It should only be modified in :meth:`~crappy.blocks.Block.__init__`.
 The name identifies the Block both in log messages and in Crappy's :class:`~crappy.links.LinkGraph`.
-  Renaming it before the processes start also updates all already-created Links connected to it.
+  Renaming it before the test starts also updates all already-created Links connected to it.
 Renaming it while the Block is running raises :exc:`RuntimeError`.
 - :attr:`~crappy.blocks.Block.pausable` is a :obj:`bool` property indicating